-If you are interested in networking to find jobs or potential opportunities, read on because it’s not just about joining LinkedIn and collecting business cards.
+If you are interested in networking to find jobs or potential job prospects, read on because it’s not just about joining LinkedIn and collecting business cards.

-It’s important to close a conversation by getting the person’s contact information, but treating networking with a “get ‘em all” attitude is a mistake.
-You have to be choosy and be able to spot whether the conversation is useful to you objectives.
+It’s essential to close a conversation by getting the person’s contact information, but treating networking with a “get ‘em all” attitude is a mistake.
+You have to be choosy and spot whether the conversation is helpful to your objectives.
 If it isn’t, tactfully drop out and move on.

 Networking isn’t about franticly gathering business cards and phone numbers as fast as you can and then hitting up your new “contacts” for favours.
 It’s about establishing mutually beneficial relationships.
 To that, you have to do more than speed through a conversation.